create3000/x_ite/docs/_posts/components/NURBS/NurbsSweptSurface.md

 Describes the center-line path using a NurbsCurve node, oriented so that it is defined counterclockwise when looking down the −Y axis, thus defining a concept of inside and outside.

+## Information

+### Hint

+- Conceptually it is the NURBS equivalent of Extrusion but permits the use of non-closed cross sections.

 ## Example

 <x3d-canvas src="https://create3000.github.io/media/examples/NURBS/NurbsSweptSurface/NurbsSweptSurface.x3d" update="auto"></x3d-canvas>